seL4/l4v/proof/crefine/README.md

 Building
 --------

-To build from the `l4v/proof` directory, run:
+To build for the ARM architecture from the `l4v/` directory, run:

-    make CRefine
+    L4V_ARCH=ARM ./run_tests CRefine

-If you wish to build for a specific architecture other than the default, set your `L4V_ARCH` environment variable accordingly, as documented for the [C code translation](../../spec/cspec/README.md).

 Important Theories
 ------------------